LutherTS/jscomments/README.md

       configPathIgnores:
         'The array of paths linked to the config file, (named "ignores" given it is ignored by the "compress" and "resolve" commands).' /* $COMMENT#JSDOC#PARAMS#CONFIGPATHIGNORES */,
       originalFlattenedConfigData:
-        "The original flattened config data, before changes to Aliases Variables and Composed Variables are applied." /* $COMMENT#JSDOC#PARAMS#ORIGINALFLATTENEDCONFIGDATA */, }),
+        "The original flattened config data, before changes to aliases variables and composed variables are applied." /* $COMMENT#JSDOC#PARAMS#ORIGINALFLATTENEDCONFIGDATA */, }),
     returns: Object.freeze({
       exitDueToFailure: